 Now you need to enter the Database name of the new WordPress and the Server Details details.

-To get the Database MySQL name, go back again to the Application Management.
+To get the Database MySQL name, go back again to Application Management.
 You will find the Database Name just under the MySQL Access section.

 4. SFTP Username and Password:

-Once you create them, copy and paste them into the SFTP Username and the SFTP Password fields on the Cloudways WordPress Migrator Plugin.
+You will find these credentials just under the DB name.
+Copy and paste them into the SFTP Username and the SFTP Password fields on the Cloudways WordPress Migrator Plugin.

 Next, click on the Username to copy the Server Username and paste it into the SFTP Username field on the Cloudways WordPress Migrator Plugin.
 Do the same for the Server Password.

 For the following queries, you may not want to add them, leave them as they are, but never mind knowing what they do.